MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 == Prototype

-The application is written in `Swift` using the  #gls("ide") `XCode`, which is the suggested way to build iOS application by Apple.
+The application is written in `Swift` using the  #gls("ide") `XCode`, which is the suggested way to build #gls("ios") application by Apple.
 The built artifact is distributed via TestFlight, an online service for installing and testing apps for Apple devices and can be downloaded via an #gls("url") or directly installed by the developer machine.
 The application is written using a modified version of the #gls("mvvm") #gls("gui") design pattern.
 The application must feature a mechanism to find local peers, connect them and intercept data transfer to measure metrics.
 The technologies used to achieve these features are described in the following sections.

 === User Interface